KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

     `git fetch upstream`

-2. In the private repository on your computer, make *master_public* the active branch.
+2. In the private repository on your computer, set the branch *master_public* as the active branch (if it already exists).

     `git checkout master_public`